 At this time, few people had any concept of how to make money online.
-Online freelancing at this time was a very taboo, behind-closed-doors kind of job at the time.
+Online freelancing at this time was a very taboo, behind-closed-doors kind of job.
 Everyone and their grandpa wanted to know how to make money online, doing as little work as possible.
-However, nobody really understood where the starting point was.
+However, nobody around me really understood where the starting point was.

 I spent 2 years researching while working my crappy job at a quick lube.
-In 2009, I made the plunge confident I could make money writing articles or doing SEO work.
+In 2009, I took the plunge, confident I could make money writing articles or doing SEO work.

 I started being a freelance content writer at the best (and worst) time.